Azeret/galIMF/README.md

 The main author of this module is:

-* Zhiqiang Yan
+* Zhiqiang Yan,
-University of Bonn
+University of Bonn,
 beijingjuzikong(at)gmail.com

 The other members of this project are:

-* Tereza Jerabkova
+* Tereza Jerabkova,
-University of Bonn, Charles University tereza(at)sirrah.troja.mff.cuni.cz
+University of Bonn, Charles University, tereza(at)sirrah.troja.mff.cuni.cz

-* Prof. Dr. Pavel Kroupa
+* Prof. Dr. Pavel Kroupa,
-Universty of Bonn, Charles University pavel(at)astro.uni-bonn.de
+Universty of Bonn, Charles University, pavel(at)astro.uni-bonn.de